How to Ensure Smooth Phone Number Porting

 What happens during the phone number porting process?

-Before initiating the porting process, always check with your new carrier whether the phone numbers you want to port are eligible.
-The portability of phone numbers differs within each country and depends highly on the type of phone number and region you are porting in and out of.
-These limitations are regulatory as well as technical, as it might not be technically feasible to port phone numbers within certain number ranges.
+Before you initiate the number porting process, check with your new carrier as to whether the phone numbers you want to port are eligible.
+The portability of phone numbers differs among countries and depends on the type of phone number and region you are porting into and out of.
+These limitations may be regulatory or technical.

-If a phone number is not portable, then it will not be possible to switch service providers.
-In that case, you will need to evaluate and plan for a transition to a new phone number and ensure that your subscriber base is informed in advance.
+If a phone number is not portable, you can’t switch it to another service provider.
+In that case, you’ll need to plan for a transition to a new phone number and ensure that your subscriber base is informed in advance.

-Things you can do to ensure that your request does not get rejected
+Things you can do to ensure that your request doesn’t get rejected

-How you submit a portability request can vary from carrier to carrier.
-This is often done through a dedicated porting portal or if your new carrier doesn’t have one, raise a portability verification request to the support team.
+How you submit a portability request varies from carrier to carrier.
+Requests are often made through a dedicated porting portal.
+If your new carrier doesn’t have one, raise a portability verification request to their support team.

-- Check portability of new carrier account: Contact your new carrier to ensure that the account in you have with your new carrier allows for number porting.
-In some instances, you may have to upgrade a trial account to a full account.
+- Check porting eligibility of new carrier account: Check that the account you have with your new carrier allows for number porting.
+In some instances, you may have to upgrade from a trial account to a full account.

-- Possible credit checks with the new carrier: If you’re porting over a large amount of phone numbers or require a post-paid payment plan with your new carrier, you may be subject to a credit check.
-Ensure that this step is complete before submitting your application.
+- Ask the new carrier about credit checks: If you’re porting over many phone numbers or require a post-paid payment plan with your new carrier, you may be subject to a credit check.
+Do this before submitting your application.

-- Pay porting and all outstanding dues to current carrier: Ensure that there are no outstanding dues with your current carrier including termination, port-out, and prior usage fees.
-Any outstanding charges may lead to a rejection of the port request from your current carrier.
+- Pay porting fees and any outstanding payments due to current carrier: Ensure that there are no outstanding payments due with your current carrier, including termination, port-out, and prior usage fees.
+Outstanding charges may lead your current carrier to reject the porting request.

-- Cancel all conflicting service requests: When another service request (e.g., porting request) pending with the current carrier, this may lead to a rejection.
-This can be resolved by requesting your current carrier to suspend all conflicting service requests so that the new porting request can be processed.
+- Cancel all conflicting service requests: Having another service request pending with the current carrier may lead to a rejection.
+Request that your current carrier suspend all conflicting service requests so that the porting request can be processed.

-Once the new operator confirms the portability of your phone numbers, you can submit your porting request to the new operator.
-Essentially, you are presenting validation documents to the new service provider so that they can contact your existing operator to release your phone numbers.
-This typically requires a signed Letter of Authorization (LOA), a Customer Service Record (CSR) or recent invoice, and the wireless account PIN/Passcode if you’re making a wireless port.
+Once the new operator confirms your phone numbers’ eligibility for porting, you can submit your porting request to the new operator.
+That means presenting validation documents to the new service provider so that they can contact your existing operator to release your phone numbers.
+This typically requires a signed Letter of Authorization (LOA), a Customer Service Record (CSR) or recent invoice, and the wireless account PIN or passcode if you’re making a wireless port.

-Things you can do to ensure that your request does not get rejected
+Things you can do to ensure that your request doesn’t get rejected

-Validation of your phone numbers is taken very seriously, as phone numbers can be attached to large customer bases and privacy can be a serious concern.
-This is why it’s important to know exactly what your new carrier is requesting and what your current carrier has on file regarding your account and your phone numbers.
-If you are unsure, then request the information from your current carrier before you submit the application.
-Below are specific things that you should pay attention to:
+Phone number validation is important, as phone numbers can be attached to large customer bases and privacy can be a serious concern.
+You must find out exactly what your new carrier is requesting and what your current carrier has on file regarding your account and your phone numbers.
+If you’re unsure, request the information from your current carrier before you submit the application.
+Here are specific things you should pay attention to:

-- Request application templates: Ask your new carrier for templates of the required documents to ensure that your application adheres to their standards.
-Every carrier will have their own set of documents and standards.
+- Request application templates: Ask your new carrier for templates of their required documents, to ensure that your application adheres to their standards.
+Every carrier has their own set of documents and standards.

-- Match all the information provided: Ensure that all the documents you provide have the same name(s), address(es), and signature(s) and that it matches what your current provider will have on file.
-If you’re unsure, you can request this information from your current carrier.
+- Match all the information provided: Ensure that all the documents you provide have the same names, addresses, and signatures, and that they match what your current provider has on file.
+If you’re unsure, request this information from your current carrier.

-- Match account number to all phone numbers: Ensure that the account number of all of the associated phone numbers in your porting request match the account number your current carrier has on file.
+- Match account number to phone numbers: Ensure that the account number of all of the associated phone numbers in your porting request matches the account number your current carrier has on file.

 - Use a valid BTN: When the billing telephone number (BTN) is used as a master number to identify your account with your current carrier, ensure that it matches the one on file with your current carrier.

-- Authorize the correct contact: Make sure that the person authorized to make changes on the account is the same person indicated on the porting request and also signed the Letter of Authorization (LOA).
-If you are unsure, you can ask your current carrier to provide this information.
+- Authorize the correct contact: Make sure that the person authorized to make changes on the account is the same person indicated on the porting request, and that they signed the LOA.
+If you’re unsure who it is, ask your current carrier.

-- Correct wireless pin/passcode: The PIN provided for a wireless phone number must match the one on file with your current carrier.
-This is only applicable to wireless phone numbers.
+- Use the correct wireless PIN/passcode: The PIN provided for a wireless phone number must match the one on file with your current carrier.
 You can obtain the PIN from your current carrier.

-Once the application is received, the new operator will communicate with your current service provider to validate that the person requesting the port is indeed the owner of the phone number(s).
-More specifically, your new carrier provides all of your validation documents to your current service provider.
-The ownership is validated after all the information matches of that in your current carrier’s database and a confirmation is sent to your new operator along with a Firm Order Confirmation (FOC) date.
-The FOC date is the official date that the new operator can port the phone number.
+After you file the porting application, the new operator will communicate with your current service provider to validate that the organization requesting the port is indeed the owner of the phone numbers.
+More specifically, the new carrier provides all of your validation documents to your current service provider, which validates it if all the information matches what’s in your current carrier’s database.
+At that time, the current carrier sends a confirmation to your new operator along with a Firm Order Confirmation (FOC) date — the date that the new operator can port the phone number.

 Things you can do to speed things up

-Even though the subscriber has no control over the FOC date, you may be able to request a specific activation date (must be after the FOC date) for the ported phone numbers.
+Even though you have no control over the FOC date, you may be able to request a specific activation date (sometime after the FOC date) for the ported phone numbers.
 Typically, if there are no issues with your application documents, then your current carrier can confirm your ownership within a few business days.
 However, you can notify your current carrier of the port-out request to ensure that the request came through and ask if they can prioritize your request.

-The actual technical aspect of porting takes milliseconds to complete and involves routing updates in the systems of both your current and new carriers.
-This phase should not cause any service disruptions as your current service provider should deactivate service only after the porting is complete with the new carrier.
+The technical aspect of porting takes milliseconds to complete and involves routing updates in the systems of both your current and new carriers.
+This phase should not cause any service disruptions, as your current service provider should deactivate service only after porting is complete with the new carrier.
 There’s not much variance in this part of the porting process.
-However, once porting is complete, test all of your newly ported phone numbers to ensure that they are working properly.
+Once porting is complete, test all of your newly ported phone numbers to ensure that they’re working properly.

-The phone number porting process might seem daunting at first, but once you successfully complete your first porting request, all following applications are just duplications of the first.
-Since porting is a highly regulated affair in North America, carriers can be extra careful with new porting requests from customers they are unfamiliar with, so follow your carrier’s request for information diligently and ensure that all of your information is correct before submitting your application.
+The phone number porting process might seem daunting at first, but once you successfully complete your first porting request, all subsequent applications are just duplications of the first.
+Since porting is a highly regulated affair in North America, carriers must be extra careful with new porting requests from customers they are unfamiliar with, so ensure that all of your information is correct before you submit your application.